Thai Place Wings

 “You should’ve bought more of this sauce.
 A lot more.”
-Those were the first words out of my wife’s mouth after taking her first bite of the Market District Sweet Honey Garlic wing sauce wings I made.
+Those were the first words out of my wife’s mouth after taking her first bite of the Market District Sweet Honey Garlic wings I made.
 As always, she was right.
 I shouldn’t have brought home just one bottle.
 It didn’t last long at all.
 We both enjoyed this sweet, thick sauce that is absolutely packed with the perfect amount of garlic.
 Yep, lots of garlic, just like we like it.
 A small hint of soy sauce and ginger round out what is a great sweet Asian-inspired wing sauce.

 Market District Sweet Honey Garlic Wings